-- Draw the attention of municipalities to the legislative requirements regarding the preparation of the 2024/25 MTREF Budget and to guide and support municipal officials in their responsibility to prepare reliable, credible and funded budgets to be approved by Council; - Inform municipalities about Provincial Treasury's intention to undertake an assessment of their 2024/25 MTREF Budgets to be tabled in terms of Section 16(2) and submitted in terms of Section 22(b)(1) of the Municipal Finance Management Act, Act No. 56 of 2003 (MFMA); - Remind municipalities of the requirements of Section 23(1)(b) of the MFMA for Council to consider the views of Provincial Treasury on the 2024/25 MTREF Budget and that Provincial Treasury intends to engage all delegated municipalities on Provincial Treasury's findings during the assessment of the 2024/25 MTREF Budgets; - Inform municipalities of the availability of officials from Provincial Treasury to provide technical support on the preparation of the budget and attend Budget Steering Committee (BSC) meetings prior to the tabling of the Tabled (Draft) Budget and Approved (Final) Budget to Council; - Circulate a Budget preparation process checklist which will be useful in assessing the compliance of the budget with the requirements of the MFMA and the Municipal Budget and Reporting Regulations (MBRR) during the budget preparation process, refer to Annexure A; - Circulate the minimum information which municipalities must gather as supporting evidence for the preparation of a budget, refer to Annexure B. This will assist municipalities to document the evidence for all sources of information used in the compilation of the budget; - Circulate the basic content and information which the 2024/25 MTREF Budgets are expected to include as per the requirements of the MBRR, refer to Annexure C;
+- Draw the attention of municipalities to the legislative requirements regarding the preparation of the 2025/26 MTREF Budget and to guide and support municipal officials in their responsibility to prepare reliable, credible and funded budgets to be approved by Council; - Inform municipalities about Provincial Treasury's intention to undertake an assessment of their 2025/26 MTREF Budgets to be tabled in terms of Section 16(2) and submitted in terms of Section 22(b)(1) of the Municipal Finance Management Act, Act No. 56 of 2003 (MFMA); - Remind municipalities of the requirements of Section 23(1)(b) of the MFMA for Council to consider the views of Provincial Treasury on the 2025/26 MTREF Budget and that Provincial Treasury intends to engage all delegated municipalities on Provincial Treasury's findings during the assessment of the 2025/26 MTREF Budgets; - Inform municipalities of the availability of officials from Provincial Treasury to provide technical support on the preparation of the budget and attend Budget Steering Committee (BSC) meetings prior to the tabling of the Tabled (Draft) Budget and Approved (Final) Budget to Council; - Circulate a Budget preparation process checklist which will be useful in assessing the compliance of the budget with the requirements of the MFMA and the Municipal Budget and Reporting Regulations (MBRR) during the budget preparation process, refer to Annexure A; - Circulate the minimum information which municipalities must gather as supporting evidence for the preparation of a budget, refer to Annexure B. This will assist municipalities to document the evidence for all sources of information used in the compilation of the budget; - Circulate the basic content and information which the 2025/26 MTREF Budgets are expected to include as per the requirements of the MBRR, refer to Annexure C;

-- Inform municipalities of the tabling and approval requirements for the 2024/25 MTREF Budget as well as the timelines for the tabling and approval of the 2024/25 MTREF Budget, non-compliance with legislated budget approval timelines and the consequences of not approving an Annual Budget by the start of the financial year i.e. 01 July 2024; - Alert municipalities of the 2024 Division of Revenue Bill (DoRB) reflecting the allocations from National Government for consideration and incorporation into the municipalities' budgets for the 2024/25 MTREF; and - Remind municipalities of the areas of weakness and common errors noted by Provincial and National Treasuries in previous budget assessments, with the intention for municipalities to address these weaknesses and errors (where applicable) in their 2024/25 MTREF Budgets.
+- Inform municipalities of the tabling and approval requirements for the 2025/26 MTREF Budget as well as the timelines for the tabling and approval of the 2025/26 MTREF Budget, non-compliance with legislated budget approval timelines and the consequences of not approving an Annual Budget by the start of the financial year i.e. 01 July 2025; - Alert municipalities of the 2025 Division of Revenue Bill (DoRB) reflecting the allocations from National Government for consideration and incorporation into the municipalities' budgets for the 2025/26 MTREF; and - Remind municipalities of the areas of weakness and common errors noted by Provincial and National Treasuries in previous budget assessments, with the intention for municipalities to address these weaknesses and errors (where applicable) in their 2025/26 MTREF Budgets with view of producing an improved budget when compared to previous year's budget.

-This circular complements MFMA Circular No. 126 dated 07 December 2023 on the 2024/25 MTREF Budgets issued by National Treasury.
+This circular complements MFMA Circular No. 129 dated 10 December 2024 on the 2025/26 MTREF Budgets issued by National Treasury.
 In the process of compiling their budgets, it is important that municipalities consider the State of the Nation Address, the National Budget Speech and other National Directives as well as the Provincial Directives such as the State of the Province Address by the Premier and the Provincial Budget speech by the MEC for Finance.